Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/README.md

 ## Files shared

 * **Lectures** - each session begins with the introductory lecture, and all the slides are shared within.
 * **Notes** - HTML materials for self-guided work during each session.
-Start by loading `Overview.html` into the browser.
+Start by opening `Overview.html` in your browser.
 Dyslexia-friendly settings are also available.
 * **Practicals** - all the files necessary to complete each session.

 Please note that we are not sharing the materials for Session 4, as those are used for a summative assessment.
 Nevertheless, we share an example report and the templates.